 The Advisory Agreement provides that the Advisor is entitled to receive an annual advisory fee equal to 0.65% of our average invested real estate assets, as derived from our consolidated balance sheet.
 The average real estate assets for advisory fee calculation purposes exclude certain items from our consolidated balance sheet such as, among other things, accumulated depreciation, cash and cash equivalents, base and bonus rent receivables, deferred charges and other assets.
 The advisory fee is payable quarterly, subject to adjustment at year-end based upon our audited financial statements.
 In addition, the Advisor is entitled to an annual incentive fee equal to 20% of the amount by which cash available for distribution to shareholders for each year, as defined in the Advisory Agreement, exceeds 15% of our equity as shown on our consolidated balance sheet, determined in accordance with generally accepted accounting principles without reduction for return of capital dividends.
 The Advisory Agreement defines cash available for distribution to shareholders as net cash flow from operations less deductions for, among other things, amounts required to discharge our debt and liabilities and reserves for replacement and capital improvements to our properties and investments.
-No incentive fees were paid during the first quarter of 2011 or 2010 since the incentive fee requirements were not achieved.
-Advisory fees incurred and paid (or payable) to UHS amounted to \$471,000 and \$437,000 for the three months ended March 31, 2011 and 2010, respectively, and were based upon average invested real estate assets of \$290 million and \$269 million for the three-month periods ended March 31, 2011 and 2010, respectively.
+No incentive fees were paid during the first six months of 2011 or 2010 since the incentive fee requirements were not achieved.
+Advisory fees incurred and paid (or payable) to UHS amounted to \$480,000 and \$466,000 for the three months ended June 30, 2011 and 2010, respectively, and were based upon average invested real estate assets of \$295 million and \$286 million for the three-month periods ended June 30, 2011 and 2010, respectively, and were based upon average invested real estate assets of \$293 million and \$278 million for the six-month periods ended June 30, 2011 and 2010, respectively.

-Officers and Employees: Our officers are all employees of UHS and although as of March 31, 2011 we had no salaried employees, our officers do receive stock-based compensation from time-to-time.
+Officers and Employees: Our officers are all employees of UHS and although as of June 30, 2011 we had no salaried employees, our officers do receive stock-based compensation from time-to-time.

-Share Ownership: As of March 31, 2011 and December 31, 2010, UHS owned 6.2% of our outstanding shares of beneficial interest.
+Share Ownership: As of June 30, 2011 and December 31, 2010, UHS owned 6.2% of our outstanding shares of beneficial interest.

 SEC reporting requirements of UHS: UHS is subject to the reporting requirements of the SEC and is required to file annual reports containing audited financial information and quarterly reports containing unaudited financial information.
-Since the leases on the hospital facilities leased to wholly-owned subsidiaries of UHS comprised approximately 62% and 54% of our consolidated revenues for the three months ended March 31, 2011 and 2010, respectively and since a subsidiary of UHS is our Advisor, you are encouraged to obtain the publicly available filings for Universal Health Services, Inc. from the SEC's website at www.sec.gov.
+Since the leases on the hospital facilities leased to wholly-owned subsidiaries of UHS comprised approximately 61% and 54% of our consolidated revenues for each of the three and six months ended June 30, 2011 and 2010, respectively, and since a subsidiary of UHS is our Advisor, you are encouraged to obtain the publicly available filings for Universal Health Services, Inc. from the SEC's website at www.sec.gov.
 These filings are the sole responsibility of UHS and are not incorporated by reference herein.